The structural difference that determines fat's physical state

 Naming convention and health significance of omega fatty acids

-Omega (ฯ) position: carbon counting from the methyl end (omega end).
-Omega-3: double bond at 3rd carbon โ EPA and DHA (fish oil, anti-inflammatory, cardiovascular protection).
-Omega-6: double bond at 6th carbon โ linoleic acid (pro-inflammatory in excess).
+Omega (ω) position: carbon counting from the methyl end (omega end).
+Omega-3: double bond at 3rd carbon — EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) found in fish oil (anti-inflammatory, cardiovascular protection).
+Omega-6: double bond at 6th carbon — linoleic acid (pro-inflammatory in excess).
 Omega-9: oleic acid in olive oil (monounsaturated, neutral).

 Waxes